ranjanRay/concurrency-handler/README.md

 Steps to build and execute:

 1. Clone the repo.
+2. cd to 'concurrency-handler' directory.
-2. npm i
+3. npm i
-3. npm run build
+4. npm run build
-4. npm run start
+5. npm run start
-5. The app runs on port 4040
+6. The app runs on port 4040